SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/about-standard-crm.md

 SuperOffice CRM is your new personal assistant, as it combines all the fundamental tasks you perform on a daily basis.
 Important and updated information is available to everyone in the company.
 With just a few clicks of the mouse you have access to reports, appointments, sales reports and marketing campaigns, and you can send email and read information on the Internet.
 The information structure can easily be adjusted to your company's needs.

-With the help of the SuperOffice mobile solutions, you can gain access to the information in SuperOffice CRM regardless of whether you are on a business trip, working from home or at a branch office.
+With the help of the SuperOffice mobile solutions, you can gain access to the information in SuperOffice CRM regardless of you are on a business trip, working from home, or at a branch office.

 ## Common profile